TECH-NET only sells what it uses in its own

 back and forth without worrying about referenced parts.

-IronCAD was now my CAD tool of choice with
+IronCAD was now my MCAD tool of choice with

 CADKEY as support.

 based 3D MCAD systems moved to the PC.
 The high-end Pro/e, UG

 and Catia were added to the mid-ranged products of IronCAD, CADKEY,